Feedback Control

 dist_to_wall, angle_to_wall = find_min_dist(ranges, thetas)

-The variable dist_to_wall will then contain the distance to the nearest wall, and angle_to_wall will contain the angle to the wall.
+will contain the angle to the wall.
 Your drive commands will now be in the direction of the nearest wall instead of just forward.

-• Edit the main function in file src/follow_2D.cpp follow_2D.py to implement a Bang-Bang controller again, but this time maintaining the distance to the nearest wall.
+to implement a Bang-Bang controller again, but this time maintaining the distance to the nearest wall.

 Checkpoints: C++